mehraveh/ChatSubjects/README.md

 pip3 install openpyxl
-Then we need hazm module.install it by pip3 install hazm
+Then we need hazm module.install it by pip3 install hazm for generating wordmap you need to install wordcloud module bt commands bellow: sudo apt-get install python3-dev sudo yum install -y python34-devel but you must install python tkinter first: sudo apt-get install python-tk
+**this command are in ubuntu because hazm module install on ubuntu easily**

 ### Running project
 word map :
-you just need to set file name in main.py to find word maps. then for comparing number of words in chats run word_map.py
+you just need to set file name in main.py to find word maps. then for comparing number of words in chats and drow word map run word_map.py

 ###  code